 4. A Review Letter was received from Engineer, Dennis Peters with comments in regards to the Stormwater Management Permit Application and Stormwater Runoff Plan for a new home and driveway for James Heckman, 106 Pecora Road Drums, PA 18222.

-5. The Order of the Friars Minor of the Slavo-Byzantine Rite to Sugarloaf 93, LLC Rezone Request: Correspondence was received on April 19, 2021 regarding a rezoning request at the monastery property of the Order of the Friars.
-The Township Supervisors, at their meeting of April 13, 2021, have referred the matter to Planning for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the Rezone Request as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Endless Energy zoning application for a ground mount solar system: As per Ordinance No. 2 of 2011 regarding freestanding solar panels, application is being submitted to the Planning Committee for review and approval.
-A motion by _____, seconded by _____, to (approve, table, deny) the zoning application as submitted.

-Roll Call: Reed: _____; Shoffner: _____; Morrison: _____; Ecker: _____; Cusatis: _____; DiSabella:_____.

-Any other business that the Board Members want to discuss.
+5. Any other business that the Board Members want to discuss.

 6. The next scheduled meeting of the Planning Commission will be held on Monday, December 5, 2022 at 7:00 P.M.